-The Network Policy Server (NPS) extension for Azure MFA adds cloud-based MFA capabilities to your authentication infrastructure using your existing servers.
+The Network Policy Server (NPS) extension for Azure AD Multi-Factor Authentication adds cloud-based MFA capabilities to your authentication infrastructure using your existing servers.
 With the NPS extension, you can add phone call, text message, or phone app verification to your existing authentication flow without having to install, configure, and maintain new servers.

-This extension was created for organizations that want to protect VPN connections without deploying the Azure MFA Server.
-The NPS extension acts as an adapter between RADIUS and cloud-based Azure MFA to provide a second factor of authentication for federated or synced users.
+The NPS extension acts as an adapter between RADIUS and cloud-based Azure AD Multi-Factor Authentication to provide a second factor of authentication for federated or synced users.

-When using the NPS extension for Azure MFA, the authentication flow includes the following components:
+When you use the NPS extension for Azure AD Multi-Factor Authentication, the authentication flow includes the following components:

 - NAS/VPN Server receives requests from VPN clients and converts them into RADIUS requests to NPS servers.

-- NPS Server connects to Active Directory to perform the primary authentication for the RADIUS requests and, upon success, passes the request to any installed extensions.
+- NPS Server connects to Active Directory Domain Services (AD DS) to perform the primary authentication for the RADIUS requests and, upon success, passes the request to any installed extensions.

-- NPS Extension triggers a request to Azure MFA for the secondary authentication.
+- NPS Extension triggers a request to Azure AD Multi-Factor Authentication for the secondary authentication.
 Once the extension receives the response, and if the MFA challenge succeeds, it completes the authentication request by providing the NPS server with security tokens that include an MFA claim, issued by Azure STS.

-- Azure MFA communicates with Azure Active Directory to retrieve the user’s details and performs the secondary authentication using a verification method configured to the user.
+- Azure AD MFA communicates with Azure Active Directory (Azure AD) to retrieve the user's details and performs the secondary authentication using a verification method configured to the user.

 The following diagram illustrates this high-level authentication request flow: